wilbyang/MoonMail/README.md

 ###Campaigns+Autoresponders
 * Create, edit and delete autoresponders

-###Other
-* Download the full Serverless project as a Node.js® module

 ## Getting Started

 You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the [MoonMail API](http://microapps.github.io/MoonMail/)).